-Feast of Laughter is envisioned as the semi-annual celebration of the writing of R. A. Lafferty, the Oklahoma Leprechaun, the epitome of sui-generis, the spinner of tall tales, the creator of a modern literary mythos couched in Western, Irish, Native American, Catholic science Fiction.
+Feast of Laughter is a celebration of the writing of R. A. Lafferty, the Oklahoma Leprechaun, the epitome of sui-generis, the spinner of tall tales, the creator of a modern literary mythos couched in Western, Irish, Native American, Catholic science Fiction.

-We are in the process of compiling Feast of Laughter Volume#4.
+We are in the final proofreading of the copy of Feast of Laughter Volume#4.
 It's 384 pages of joyous celebration of Lafferty!